 If you do bring the kids to the shops, it’s never too early to start teaching your kids some financial literacy.
 By establishing a budget for their back-to-school shopping, you can make them part of the process while teaching them that money is a limited resource.
 Doing this puts kids in back-to-school mode a little early, ensuring that they’re learning — and your budget isn’t being blown.

 While Amazon is not known for its coupon deals, the mega-retailer does offer coupons on school and office supplies.
 Shop the bargains first when making a purchase to save.

 11. Buy Your Textbooks Used

-Since 2006, the cost of college textbooks has increased by 73 percent — that’s more than four times the rate of inflation, according to Student Public Interest Research Groups.
+Since 2006, the cost of college textbooks has increased by 73% — that’s more than four times the rate of inflation, according to Student Public Interest Research Groups.
 Today, individual textbooks often cost more than $200 and are sometimes as much as $400.

 However, buying a used textbook can offer significant savings.
-One algebra textbook, which retails for more than $200 on Amazon, is available used on the site for just $45.
+One algebra textbook, which retails for about $100 on Amazon, is available used on the site for just $45.

 12. License an E-Textbook Online

 You can also save money on back-to-school shopping by licensing electronic copies of your textbooks.
 Typically, these textbooks are available for set periods of time, such as one semester.

 If you want to save even more money on your textbooks, do some comparison shopping before making a purchase.

 Try TUN’s Textbook Save Engine or CampusBooks’ search feature to determine which options are the cheapest for individual books.
 Be sure to look up books by the ISBN numbers, so you can be sure you’re comparing the right versions.